 The Governor's Office James H. Dunn, Jr. Memorial Fellowship

 The Dunn Fellowship Program provides bright, highly motivated college graduates a unique opportunity to experience firsthand the operations of state government for one year.

 Dunn Fellows are recruited from public and private colleges and universities throughout the nation.
 Qualified applicants must hold a bachelor's degree at the program's commencement and must have demonstrated a commitment to excellence through academic honors, leadership ability, extracurricular activities and community/public service involvement.
 The program begins on the first weekday in August and ends on July 31st of the following year.

-Fellows spend one week of August receiving an orientation to state government including tours, policy discussions, a panel of program alumni and a brown bag lunch with senior staff among other activities.
+Fellows spend up to one week of August receiving an orientation to state government including tours, policy discussions, a panel of program alumni and a brown bag lunch with senior staff among other activities.
 After the orientation period, fellows return to their home office to work under the direction of their supervisor.

 Dunn Fellows are paid $31,332 annually and receive full state benefits.